 Value Capture is proud to be a licensed affiliate of the Shingo Institute, which enables our team to teach the Shingo Model's framework of organizational excellence throughout a series of workshops.
 Value Capture considers the workshops to be essential learning for leaders and managers who are dedicated to building the principles-based culture, systems and tools required to achieve sustainable, excellent performance and results.
 The Shingo Institute is respected globally for its education and research into a deceptively simple question – What makes some organizations truly and sustainably excellent?

-Shana Padgett and Ken Segel recently joined Mark Graban on our Habitual Excellence podcast to discuss several Shingo-centered topics, including what the Shingo Model demonstrates, the Guiding Principles and their link to systems, behaviors and results, and our March 9 – 10 Systems Design workshop.
+Shana Padgett and Ken Segel recently joined Mark Graban on our Habitual Excellence podcast to discuss several Shingo-centered topics, including what the Shingo Model demonstrates, the Guiding Principles and their link to systems, behaviors and results, and our workshops.
 Below are some excerpts from the podcast episode.

 What is the Shingo Framework?